-Compensation expense recognized for liability-classified awards are based upon an estimate of the number of awards that are expected to vest and on the fair market value of JHI plc's common stock on the date of grant and recorded as a liability.
-The liability is adjusted for subsequent changes in JHI plc's common stock price at each balance sheet date.
+Compensation expense recognized for liability-classified awards is based upon an estimate of the number of awards that are expected to vest and on the fair market value of JHI plc's common stock on the date of the grant.
+A corresponding liability is recorded and adjusted for subsequent changes in JHI plc's common stock price at each balance sheet date.